josh-helpert/elder-syntax/docs/basic_types.markdown

 ---
 layout: default
-title: Basic Types, Literals, and Schema
+title: Basic Types and Literals
 permalink: basic-types
 ---

 It's useful to describe constraints about a program; arguably the most common way is using Types.
 Most languages differentiate between concepts like types, interfaces, abstract classes, traits, etc. In Elder, they're all just different ways to describe data using metadata.

 The metadata relator `:` allows the developer to define whatever metadata constructs they find useful outside of what's defined within Elder syntax.
 It's used for both common concepts (like types) but can be extended to more nuanced constructs like constant-ness, object-capability, concurrency, or even business logic for a certain domain.
 Elder prefers that the problem decides the appropriate model instead of the reverse.
 This means Elder must allow the developer to extend their model to whatever they need to solve their problem.
 Since often this changes for different domains and use-cases, the model must be able to be customized.

+For now, we'll start with the basics and leave the more complex type-like concepts for when we fully introduce compile time.

 ## Reserved and Builtin
 ------------------------------------------------------------------------------------------------------------